djanowski/cutest/README.markdown

 exception to the expected one.
 In all cases, if the expectation is no met, an `AssertionFailed` exception is raised.

+You can customize the output of `assert` by providing a second argument with a string you want to get as an error report if the assertion is not fulfilled.
+This can also be used as a simple building block to build custom assertions.

 Usage
 -----